-Michl grew up in Northwest Missouri spending many afternoons wandering the wooded forests and river banks near her log-cabin home.
+Filmmaker and poet Eliot Michl grew up in Northwest Missouri spending many afternoons wandering the wooded forests and river banks near her log-cabin home.

-In 2017, she directed her first poetry film, Don’t Tell Me I’m Beautiful, which screened in the US at the Seattle’s Arts in Nature festival.
-The film was chosen as an Official Selection of the 2018 Juteback Poetry Film Festival, an international film festival focused on Videopoetry.
-The film was chosen again as an Official Selection of the 2019 All Together Now festival of Fine Art and Short Film.
-The film was selected to be screened in Findlay University's new multimedia wing, and most recently the film was awarded Official Selection laurels and screens at the Lincoln Short Film Festival in collaboration with the Cube Art Project.
+In 2017, Michl directed her first poetry film, Don’t Tell Me I’m Beautiful, which first screened in the US at the 2018 Seattle Arts in Nature festival.
+The film was chosen as an Official Selection of the 2018 Juteback Poetry Film Festival.
+The film was chosen again as an Official Selection of the 2019 All Together Now Festival of Fine Art and Short Film in Detroit, Michigan.
+The film was named an Official Selection at the Newlyn International Film Festival in Cornwall, England.
+The film was then selected to be screened in Findlay University's new multimedia wing.
+Most recently the film was named an Official Selection at the Lincoln Short Film Festival in collaboration with the Cube Art Project.

 If you are interested in updates, prerelease dates, or behind-the-scenes footage, join Michl's fans to receive exclusives via Patreon.

-Thank you for visiting,
+Thank you for visiting.